I am a marketing professional holding a postgraduate degree in management. I live in Chennai and have traveled extensively in Tamil Nadu.

 South Indian vegetarian food is a specialty in Chennai, but there is no guarantee you will be served an authentic South Indian breakfast at your hotel.
 So lunch is your best opportunity to taste authentic Chennai food.

 There are two options on the ECR for good South Indian vegetarian food with a touch of Chennai.
 Sangeetha near DakshinaChitra Museum is the ideal choice if you wish to have lunch immediately after the museum visit.
-If you have time, you can also reach Adyar Ananda Bhavan in Mahabalipuram to have a taste of Madrasi food.
-Sangeetha and Adyar Ananda Bhavan also have many locations within the city.
+If you have time, you can also reach Adyar Ananda Bhavan in Mahabalipuram to have a taste of Madarasi food.
+There are many Sangeetha and Adyar Ananda Bhavan restaurants inside the city.

 3. Visit Mahabalipuram